52North/pubopen/communities/marketing.md

 First of all, be clear about who you want to address and what you want to achieve.
 Is your target group Users?
 Developers? ...?

-Best practice for flyers
+A few tips for flyers:
 * Produce the flyer when the topic is hot, don’t wait for an event.
 * Keep the format simple and easy to update, e.g DIN A4 single or double paged.
 * Make the flyer available to download online.
-* Include QR codes (link to Homepage/product page, repository , i.e.GitHub or other repository).
+* Include QR codes (link to home page /product page, repository, i.e.GitHub or other repository).

 *Further topics*